+All four of the gospel writers knew something about this.
 John the Baptist is the only character who shows up in the opening chapters of each of the four gospels.
 Not Joseph, not the shepherds, not the magi, not even Mary.
-If we review the ways in which John the Baptist is mentioned, we might just learn something about competition in these weeks before Christmas.
+If we review those ways in which John the Baptist is mentioned, we might just learn something about competition in these weeks before Christmas.
 It seems that, before Jesus came around, the role of "leading prophet and teacher," and maybe even the role of "messiah," belonged to John the Baptist.

-It was to John the Baptist that people were flocking out from Jerusalem, to witness to him at the Jordan River.
+It was to John the Baptist that people were flocking out from Jerusalem, out at the Jordan River.
 And before Jesus had disciples, John the Baptist had them.
 In fact, it looks like the first disciples of Jesus were originally disciples of John the Baptist.
 When they saw Jesus, it seems they switched teams in the middle of the season!

 Even after Jesus had begun his ministry, John the Baptist continued his own baptizing and preaching; and John the Baptist still had disciples.
-Apparently, one day some of John's disciples came to John and said, "Rabbi, the one who was with you across the Jordan, to whom you testified, here he is baptizing, and all are going to him."
-(John 3:26).
+Apparently, one day some of John's disciples came to John and said, "Rabbi, the one who was with you across the Jordan, to whom you testified, here he is baptizing, and all are going to him" (John 3:26).
 Yes, John's disciples were complaining because more people were going to Jesus than to John.
 The polls show!
 More people are now flocking to Jesus!
 What should we do?

-Then, in all his eccentricity, in all his strange dress and inflammatory words, John the Baptist actually gives the right answer to his disciples.
-He says, quite clearly, "I am not the one.
+Then, finally, in all his eccentricity, in all his strange dress and inflammatory words, John the Baptist tells his team, "I am not the one.
 I am not the Messiah."
 His words should be a constant reminder for anyone these days, for anyone who receives adulation and attention from people.
-No matter how much attention you get, remember the words of John the Baptist, "I-that is, You-are not the Messiah."
+No matter how much attention you get, remember the words of John the Baptist, "I am not the Messiah.
+And you are not the Messiah."

-Then, apparently, John the Baptist says even more.
-As he confides to his own attentive and adoring disciples, he says, "Jesus must increase, but I must decrease."
+John the Baptist will say even more about his competitor.
+Confiding to his own attentive and adoring disciples, he says, "Jesus must increase, but I must decrease."
 He is the light, not me.
 This is the reason we keep the Feast of Christmas near the winter solstice when the days are at their shortest.
 As Jesus is born into the world, days begin to grow longer, and light increases in the world.
-The Feast of the Nativity of John the Baptist is kept on June 25, near the summer solstice, exactly half a year before Christmas, because the days begin to get shorter after that; light decreases.
-(This is also why the Gospel of Luke has John the Baptist's mother getting pregnant six months before the pregnancy of her relative, Mary).
+The Feast of the Nativity of John the Baptist, however, is kept on June 24, near the summer solstice, exactly half a year before Christmas, because the days begin to get shorter after that; light decreases.
+(This is also why the Gospel of Luke has John the Baptist's mother getting pregnant six months before the pregnancy of her relative, Mary.)
+Jesus must increase, but I must decrease.